castle-engine/castle-engine/src/scene/load/README_node_names_at_import.md

       From user perspective, if user creates in Blender something called `"Foo"`, we want to make it accessible in CGE using `Scene.Node('Foo')`.
 Not `Scene.Node('Mesh_Foo')` or such, as that is surprising.

-    - In Pascal API, we have ways to make it better.
-Like `Scene<TAbstractGeometryNode>.Node('Foo')` or `Scene<TAbstractMaterialNode>.Node('Foo')` that could filter by type and only look for names inside.
+    - In Pascal API, we already have a way to make it better:

+      Search for node name, specifying also node class as a criteria.
+Already working: `Scene.Node(TAbstractGeometryNode, 'Foo')` or `Scene.Node(TAbstractMaterialNode, 'Foo')` that can filter by type and only look for names inside.

+      And in the future (see `GENERIC_METHODS` define) maybe we can change it to type-safe `Scene.Node<TAbstractGeometryNode>('Foo')` or `Scene.Node<TAbstractMaterialNode>('Foo')`.

 - Should we to try to make names unique by adding suffix like `_2`, `_3`?